You can get anything you want at Alice’s Restaurant (exceptin’ Alice)

 I love this rendition from artist Andrew Colunga.
 (Visit his Facebook page here) This is also the original, full version of the song as well – Enjoy!

-This post is dedicated to Mr. B, and to Thanksgiving’s past, present and future.
-Good Times.
+This post is dedicated to Mr. B, and to Thanksgiving's past, present, and future.

 Yes, it’s our tradition, too!